libreobjet/open-guide/en/economies.md

 Some authors have criticized the production of open source services and objects, linking them with the communist movement and arguing that they hinder development.
 For example Jaron Lanier, an American computer philosophy writer, suggests in his book _You Are Not A Gadget: A Manifesto_ that the open source productions generate a kind expropriation of the intellectual productions that he calls "Digital Maoism".

 #### Wikinomics: _How Mass Collaboration Changes Everything_
-In the best-selling book _Wikinomics_, the authors, Don Tapscott and Anthony D. Williams, defend the idea that openess is creating a new form of economic development and, even more, they argue that it will be an essential part of economic innovation and development in the near future.
+In the best-selling book _Wikinomics_, the authors, Don Tapscott and Anthony D. Williams, defend the idea that openness is creating a new form of economic development and, even more, they argue that it will be an essential part of economic innovation and development in the near future.

 The economic models described in the book are based on four themes: Openness, Peering, Sharing and Acting Global.